Bill Nye, Tony Hawk and More of the Most Shocking ‘Masked Singer’ & ‘Dancer’ Reveals

 We guess “Baby Got Back” and a surprisingly good singing voice.
 Former governor of Alaska and Vice Presidential candidate Sarah Palin may go down as the most shocking reveal in Masked Singer‘s history.
-With guesses like Jodi Sweetin, Christina Applegate, and Tina Fey, no one was expecting Palin to pop out of the Bear ensemble.
+With guesses like Jodie Sweetin, Christina Applegate, and Tina Fey, no one was expecting Palin to pop out of the Bear ensemble.
 What’s next for Palin?
 Who knows, maybe she’ll take a break from politics to pursue a singing career.

 The Masked Singer, Season 5 Premiere, Wednesday, March 10, 8/7c, Fox